CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 The goal of the project was to create an app within the Application9000 with a topic of our own choice working with Python and Django utilizing their various features such as the Model, View, Template [(MVT)](https://www.geeksforgeeks.org/django-project-mvt-structure/).
 To build the app we were to create databases to keep track of data with a Create, Read, Update, Delete [(CRUD)](https://www.geeksforgeeks.org/django-crud-create-retrieve-update-delete-function-based-views/) functionality, have the app interact with APIs to retrieve data, use data scraping to collect and aggrigate data, and more!
 For the duriation of the sprint we worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned to finish a total of 10 stories (2-9 being the main focus) before the end of the two week sprint.

+NOTE: This repository does NOT contain the "Appbuilder9000" as I do not have permission to share my peers projects but, you do have access to the code to my individual [application](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker)

 <img src="Accomplishment-CookieJar/images/ScreenShots/AB9000.png" alt="The-Site" width="960" height="540">

 With the ability to pick our own topic and work on our own seperate applications for the main site, this gave my team and I a chance to showcase are indivdual skills from the back-end to the front-end.